Rcrossmeister/Rcrossmeister.github.io/_pages/about.md

 # 🔥 News

+* *2025.02*: 🔥🔥 Our graph-RAG survey **"A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models"** has been released.
+Take a look!
 * *2025.01*: 🔥🔥 We release **RV-Bench** to benchmark LLMs' genuine mathematical reasoning capabilities through **random variable questions**.
 * *2025.01*: 📢📢 I join the **PolyU** to start my Ph.D. journey!
 * *2024.11*: 🔥🔥 We release **HNCSE**, a novel approach to improving unsupervised sentence embedding.